(Our next review of these policies is scheduled for late January 2023)

 Step 7: Decision Time

-You’re received approval from the COSO.
+You’re received approval from COSO.
 An abbreviated summary of your proposal and your constitution will be sent off for University approval.
 This part does take a bit of time; patience is important.

 Step 8: Orientation

-All new organizations will attend an orientation session with the Office of Student Engagement and Leadership staff.
-At this session, you will receive all of the necessary information and resources in order to successfully run your new organization.
+All new organizations will attend an orientation session with OSEL staff.
+At this session, you will receive critical information and resources in order to successfully run your new organization.
 Prior to this step, you will be granted the opportunity to reserve meeting space on campus for a maximum of three organization meetings before you receive final approval.
 The president, treasurer, and advisor of your organization MUST be present at your orientation.

 Step 9: Celebrate

-Once you receive a letter from the COSO and the Office of Student Engagement and Leadership, you are now officially a student organization at the University of Louisiana at Lafayette.
+Once you receive a letter from COSO and OSEL, you will now officially be an RSO at the University of Louisiana at Lafayette.
+Awesome!
 You are eligible for all rights and privileges that come with responsibilities on your part to abide by all University policies and to do everything in your power to represent UL Lafayette and the organization in a positive light.
 Congratulations!